 We will charge you £1 per week for every £250 you have in savings or assets over £14,250 (we will ignore the value of your sole or main home).

-Your Minimum Income Guarantee (MIG):

-The Care and Support (Charging and Assessment of Resources) Regulations 2014 set out the amount of money we need to leave you as a minimum income, this is the amount of money that someone may need to live on.
+If, however, you own a property or multiple properties that are not occupied as your main or only home, the value of this property will be included as capital on your financial assessment, increasing any tariff income applied to your assessed contribution.
+For any property included in your financial assessment that is co-owned, the full market value of your percentage owned is taken into consideration.

+Your Minimum Income Guarantee (MIG): The financial assessment process will ensure that your net income after paying any assessed charge will not be reduced below the Minimum Income Guarantee levels set by the Department for Health and Social Care.
 The amount is reviewed each year (Appendix D).
 The weekly amount is dependent on age and family make-up.
 There are also disability premiums which may increase your Minimum Income Guarantee dependent on the benefits you receive (Appendix E).